Wesmania/peak-soulmates/README.md

 Implemented, but maybe buggy:

 * Players that disconnect and rejoin should re-discover what their soulmate is from other players.
+* Collecting players into larger soulbound groups than 2 players! (configurable)
+* Sharing soulmate damage/healing at a different rate than one-to-one! (configurable)

 ## Planned features